Back to text menu | Back to clickable plan

 In the entrance to the cella is a marble threshold, made of one block (6.16 x 1.42 m.).
 It is only slightly smaller than the threshold of the Pantheon in Rome.
 The doors were probably made of bronze.
 The cella had a marble floor, which has now disappeared.
 It is known from 19th century drawings, and consisted of squares enclosing rhombs.
 In the side walls are three niches, the central one semicircular, the flanking ones rectangular.
 They must have contained colossal statues.
 Set against the back wall is a podium with a tripartite substructure, accessible via staircases on the sides.
 One should imagine the cult statues of the Capitoline triad here.

-Below the temple, in the podium, is a basement: a row of three rooms, covered by barrel vaults, accessed through a door in the back side of the building.
+Below the temple, in the podium, is a basement: a row of four rooms, covered by barrel vaults, accessed through a door in the back side of the building.
 The rooms have floors of opus spicatum (tiny bricks in a herringbone pattern).
 They receive light through slit windows.
 The function of these rooms is unknown.
 We are probably not far from the truth however, when we imagine that important records were stored here or the aerarium publicum, the public treasure.

 An inscription mentions an aedituus Capitoli, Aulus Ostiensis Asclepiades.
-This temple-keeper was a freed slave of the town, like Quintus Ostiensis Felix, temple-keeper of the Temple of Rome and Augustus.
+This temple-keeper was a freed slave of the town, like Quintus Ostiensis Felix, temple-keeper of the Temple of Rome and Augustus on the other side of the square.
 The latter temple is the counterpart of the Capitolium, at the south end of the Forum.
 But the Capitolium also had an effect towards the north.
 Between the back wall of the Capitolium and the Tiber runs the northern stretch of the Cardo Maximus.
 The street is a grand avenue, very wide, and flanked on both sides by porticoes.
 An important point of arrival and departure for sea-faring passengers was presumably located at the spot where the Cardo met the Tiber.
 We may imagine the departure and arrival on this spot of Emperors and many officials.
 Those arriving in Ostia would enter the city via the Cardo, to be confronted with the impressive back wall of the Capitolium.
 After skirting the temple they entered an open space: the Forum.
 It is a well-known architectural effect, used originally also on Saint Peter's square in Rome (before the construction of Via della Conciliazione).

 Photos